Targeted Learning on Variable Importance Measure for Heterogeneous Treatment Effect: The Estimation Problem

-First, we briefly review the VTE parameter $\psi_{1,0} = \mbox{var}(\tau(W))$.
-To better understand the distribution of the treatment effect, people naturally attempt to estimate the mean and the variance of $Y^1 - Y^0$.
-However, unlike the ATE parameter, identification of $\mbox{var}(Y^1 - Y^0)$ is often challenging and requires untestable assumptions~\cite{CoxPE1958, HeckmanMMOP1997, DingDTEVJ2019}.
-Thus, people pay their attention to the alternative parameter $\mbox{var}(\tau(W))$, which requires none of the aforementioned assumptions.
-There is an extensive discussion on this VTE parameter in~\cite{LevyTLEH2019}, where the author proofed that it is a pathwise differentiable parameter and derived the efficient influence curve (EIC) of $\psi_{1,0}$ under the nonparametric model with the closed form
+There is an extensive discussion on this VTE parameter in~\cite{LevyFmteJ2021}, where the author proves that it is a pathwise differentiable parameter and derived the efficient influence curve (EIC) of $\Psi_1(Q_0)$ under the nonparametric model:

-Influence curves (IC) are model-free, mean-zero functionals that characterise the sensitivity of an estimand to small changes in the data generating law, which can be used for making inference with an asymptotic linear estimator in practice~\cite{HinesVIMHA2022}, and EIC is the unique IC living in the tangent space of the target parameter.
-Notice that, with a little abuse of the notation, the superscript asterisk here is to distinguish the EIC and other ICs instead of marking TMLE updated terms.
-Let $R(\PP_n, \PP_0) = \psi_{n} - \psi_{0} + P_nD^*_{\PP_0}$ represent the remainder term, then one can show that the remainder term of VTE is
+where $g_0(A|W)$ = $\PP_0(A|W)$ represent conditional distribution of the treatment, following the notation convention in the targeted learning literature.
+Influence curves (IC) are model-free, mean-zero functionals that characterise the sensitivity of an estimand to small changes in the data generating law, which can be used for making inference with an asymptotic linear estimator in practice~\citep{HinesVIMHA2022}.
+EIC is the unique IC living in the tangent space of the statistical model.
+Notice that, with a little abuse of the notation, the superscript asterisk here is to distinguish the EIC from other ICs instead of marking TMLE-updated terms.
+Let $R_{\Psi}(\PP_n, \PP_0) \equiv \Psi(Q_n) - \Psi(Q_0) + P_0D^*_{\Psi, \PP_n}$ represent the remainder term, the author of~\cite{LevyFmteJ2021} shows that the remainder term of VTE is